Corporate Governance

 2. The Board of Directors Positions in Sub-Committees

 There are 3 Sub-Committees under the Company’s Board of Directors – the Audit Committee, the Sustainability and Corporate Governance Committee and the Remuneration and Nomination Committee.
-Besides, there is one sub-committee under the Chairman of the Executive Committee which is the Executive Committee that performs duties on supervising the risk management of the Company.
+The committees under the Chairman of the Executive Committee are the Executive Committee and the Risk Committee.

 Audit Committee